 • Have multiple internet browser tabs open at the same time whilst finishing that report

 Intel®’s Core™ i9 processor has an incredible 8 cores, which gives you the ultimate in performance to play hi-octane games or edit 4k videos.

 Intel® are the processor heavyweights of the computing world.
 Their products are designed to keep up with your lifestyle, so you can multitask without even knowing it.

 Here’s a quick breakdown of Intel®’s best processors and all of the exciting things they can do for you.

 If you want to get the full Intel experience, then look no further than the Core™ i9 processor.
 It’s the fastest and most powerful processor in Intel®’s line up and will give your computer a massive boost in performance.
 Whether you’re firing up the latest gaming titles or you need a computing beast to handle your video editing, then the Core™ i9 processor is the one for you.

 Core™ M, i3, i5, i7

 If you’re looking to future proof your computer you can’t go wrong with these processors.
 They give you the ultimate Intel experience, they’re quick, powerful and they let you open and run lots of different programs together.
 To make sure your processor can keep up with any digital advancements over the next few years, we recommend choosing either an i5 or i7 processor.

 Both of these processor types offer quick web browsing speeds and smooth operation when using apps.
 They’re also great for people who like to dabble in casual gaming here and there.

-Intel Atom processors are a great choice for tablets, laptops and 2 in 1’s because they not only offer fast loading speeds, they can also help prolong your battery life, making them a great choice for people looking for something that’s more portable.
-They are Intel’s entry level offering though, so they’re not as powerful as their Core range.
+Intel® Atom® processors are a great choice for tablets, laptops and 2-in-1s.
+Not only do they offer fast loading speeds, they can also help prolong your battery life, making them a great choice for people looking for something that’s more portable.
+They are Intel®’s entry level offering though, so they’re not as powerful as their Core range.